What is Workflow Automation?

 min read

-Automation, generally, is the use of technology that reduces or minimizes human input, effort, assistance, or intervention.
+Automation, generally, should reduce or minimize human input, effort, assistance, or intervention.
 It should make work easier and faster, and it should reduce the need for manual work.
+Increasingly, this involves the use of AI.
+(See Tonkean Agentic Orchestration for the most powerful example of what kind of AI-powered process automation is out there these days.)

 Workflow automation: many steps, multiple tasks

-But workflow automation is more about a slightly bigger picture—not just automating individual tasks within the workflow, but the entirety of the workflow.
+But workflow automation is really more about a slightly bigger picture—not just automating individual tasks within the workflow, but the entirety of the workflow.
+At least, that's when it begins to return real value.

 Because workflows in most organizations involve multiple people, teams, or departments, workflow automation also includes notifying or pulling in the right people at the right times.
 For example, if you need to execute a contract, the workflow may include: